 TS: So, I’m seeing two things happen.
 One is a trend of CHROs coming in with much more TA background.
 When this happens, they assume both the CHRO and CPO title.

-But an executive who does this definitely has either high-level recruiting knowledge or core HR knowledge.
+But an executive who does this has high-level recruiting or core HR knowledge.